 Some Evangelicals think the verse, "Do not heap up empty phrases as the Gentiles do" (Mat 6:7 - NRSV) condemns repetitious prayers.
 But let's look at it.
 The key words here are "empty" and "Gentiles."
 The Gentiles prayed to pagan Gods, their prayers were empty, insincere and blasphemous.
 The verse is a condemnation of empty prayers to pagan gods.
-I don't think this passage is a condemnation of repetition.
+We don't think this passage is a condemnation of repetition.
 The Greek word is "Battologeo", which comes from "Battos," a stammerer.
 Someone who stutters or uses meaningless syllables.
 This would apply much more to "speaking in tongues" than repeating a great prayer.

 The word "repetition" is not mentioned in most translations of the verse.
 One could "heap up" empty "free form" praises (that don't repeat) as easily as one could "heap up" a repeating phrase from Scripture.
 The crucial thing is not whether a phrase repeats, but rather whether it is sincere.